 I have been thinking that a silent retreat is much more than a retreat with silence.
 It draws us into a particular, deeper way of being.
 What is our experience when the meditation bell finally fades or when we catch the pause between the birdsong?
 What is it like to relax and live within a deeper flow of quietness?
 We glimpse the inner resonance of silence in meditation, while silence is also an outer presence and atmosphere.
 We can feel as if we are moving in a different rhythm and ordinary life resembles ritual.
 We can loosen our deluded fixed view of self and so feel less substantial and more connected with everything.
 We can glimpse that ‘form is only emptiness, emptiness only form.’

-More simply, a silent retreat gives us the opportunity to be with ourselves and how we are: whether meditating, walking in the summer landscape or sitting by the window with a cup of tea.
-We thus develop a deeper but kindly awareness of the play of our minds and of the world of our senses – the sights, sounds, the very feel of things and our resonance with them.
+More simply, a silent retreat gives us the opportunity to be with ourselves and go beyond ourselves: whether meditating, walking in the spring landscape or sitting by the window with a cup of tea.
+We thus develop a deeper but kindly awareness of the play of our minds and of the world of our senses – the sights, the sounds, the scents, the very feel of things and our resonance with them.
 We are also living in a gentle, unspoken harmony with others.

 Level: Triratna Regulars

 Cost: £75 booking fee plus suggested donations (taken at the end of the retreat) £195 (unwaged/in receipt of benefits) or £315 (waged)